research-aids/research-aids.github.io-backup/README.md

-# research-guides-dev
+# Research Guides as Data

-Development repo for integrating the research guides from NIOD into the Datahub
+This is a development repository for collaboratively designing and integrating the research guides from NIOD into the Datahub.

+## Contents

+[dev.ipynb](dev.ipynb) contains code that loads and checks YAML files, next to some pointers and notes.

-## Guides as Data
+## Background

 The research guides are organised in a hierarchy: